-Question # 3 Problem Scenario 16 : You have been given following mysql database details as well as other info. user=retail_dba password=cloudera database=retail_db jdbc URL = jdbc:mysql://quickstart:3306/retail_db Please accomplish below assignment.
-1. Create a table in hive as below. create table departments_hive(department_id int, department_name string); 2.
-Now import data from mysql table departments to this hive table.
-Please make sure that data should be visible using below hive command, select" from departments_hive
+Question # 8 Problem Scenario 10 : You have been given following mysql database details as well as other info. user=retail_dba password=cloudera database=retail_db jdbc URL = jdbc:mysql://quickstart:3306/retail_db Please accomplish following.
+1. Create a database named hadoopexam and then create a table named departments in it, with following fields. department_id int, department_name string e.g. location should be hdfs://quickstart.cloudera:8020/user/hive/warehouse/hadoopexam.db/departments 2.
+Please import data in existing table created above from retaidb.departments into hive table hadoopexam.departments.
+3. Please import data in a non-existing table, means while importing create hive table named hadoopexam.departments_new

 Up-to-Date